gabro8a/STNs/README.md

     Rscript metrics-alg.R pmed7-stn

      - This will create a .csv file in the main directory: "rana-stn-metrics.csv" or "pmed7-stn-metics.csv" containing the values of the following metrics for each file in the folder.
-      # instance: Name of the file
+       instance: Name of the file
-      # nodes:   Total number of nodes
+       nodes:   Total number of nodes
-      # edges:   Total number of edges
+       edges:   Total number of edges
-      # nbest:   Number of best nodes (nodes with equal or lower than given best evaluation), zero if none exist
+      nbest:   Number of best nodes (nodes with equal or lower than given best evaluation), zero if none exist
-      # nend:    Number of nodes at the end of trajectories (excluding the best nodes)
+      nend:    Number of nodes at the end of trajectories (excluding the best nodes)
-      # components: Number of connected components
+      components: Number of connected components
-      # The following metrics only apply if the number of best > 0, otherwise they are NA
+      The following metrics only apply if the number of best > 0, otherwise they are NA
-      # strength: Normalised strength (incoming weighted degree) of best nodes - normalised with the number of runs
+      strength: Normalised strength (incoming weighted degree) of best nodes - normalised with the number of runs
-      # plength:  verage of the shortest path length from start nodes to the best node, NA if non best exist
+      plength:  average of the shortest path length from start nodes to the best node, NA if non best exist
-      # npaths:  Number of shortest paths to best optima
+      npaths:  Number of shortest paths to best optima